isomerpages/nlb-eyeonasia/_china/3c-singapore-communities-in-china.md

 ![banner-singapore-communities-in-china](\images\china\SG-Coummunities-in-China-cover-pic.jpg)

-CConnect with fellow Singaporeans based in China through these clubs, associations and communities.
+Connect with fellow Singaporeans based in China through these clubs, associations and communities.
 This is a selection of Singapore communities in China available from the Internet and is not meant to be an exhaustive list.

 <hr/>